speechbrain/speechbrain/README.md

 ### Speech enhancement
 - Recipes for spectral masking, spectral mapping, and time-domain speech enhancement.
+- Sophisticated loss functions for enhancement and robust ASR training, including MetricGAN and mimic loss.
 - State-of-the-art performance on speech separation with Conv-TasNet, DualPath RNN, and SepFormer.

 ### Multi-microphone processing